vlstill/presentations/dacse_2016/pres.md

 }
 \end{latex}

-## Verification in Practictice?
+## Verification in Practice?

 traditionally, the program has to be translated to a modelling language

 *   extra effort (usually manual translation)
 *   not everything can be translated exactly
 *   translation can introduce or hide errors
-*   still usefull in critical systems (modelling before development)
+*   still useful in critical systems (modelling before development)

 . . .